-Wrapping Up The Best Of The Best In Connecticut
+Wrapping Up The Best Places When It Comes To Living In Connecticut

 If you’re looking at areas in Connecticut with the best economic situations, where there’s lower than average crime, and a lot to do, this is an accurate list.

 Shelton made a strong showing to take in the overall number one spot for the best place to live in Connecticut for 2019.

 Best Towns To Live In Connecticut